The EFRJ is happy to invite you to the 10th edition of its biennial international conference

 Jonathan Doak – UK Claudia Mazzucato – Italy Tali Gal – Israel

 In order to plan your trip accordingly, please find below a draft agenda of the week (incl.
 1.5-day training Course, evening Annual General Meeting and 3-day Conference).
 As usual, the Conference will include plenary sessions and about 10 parallel workshop sessions.
-A more detailed agenda will be available in March.
+A more detailed programme can be downloaded here.

 |13 June||14 June||15 June||